AlmeidaAlin3/Learning_ML/ProblemSet1/Exercise5/README.md

 ## Locally weighted linear regression

 **Exercise 5**
-Generalizing linear regression problem to the weighted setting.
+The goal of this exercise is to generalize the linear regression problem to the weighted setting and explore how the bandwidth value changes the model predictions.

 &nbsp;
 **5.a.i)**